 On Feb.
 1, 1965, learning of a Ku Klux Klan plan to bomb his home, Robert Hicks & his family were told

 Erected by The Robert "Bob" Hicks Foundation & International Paper.

 Other nearby markers.
-Bogalusa's Birthplace (approx. 1.4 miles away); At This Very Site (approx. 1˝ miles away); Deputy O'Neal Moore (approx. 8.6 miles away); Old Choctaw Trail (approx. 13 miles away).
+At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
+Bogalusa's Birthplace (approx. 1.4 miles away); At This Very Site (approx. 1½ miles away); Deputy O'Neal Moore (approx. 8.6 miles away); Old Choctaw Trail (approx. 13 miles away).

-Categories. • African Americans • Civil Rights • Peace • Politics •
+Categories. • African Americans • Civil Rights • Government & Politics • Peace •

 More.
 Search the internet for Robert "Bob" Hicks/ Robert "Bob" Hicks Street.

 Credits.
 This page was last revised on November 18, 2017.
 This page originally submitted on May 7, 2017, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 189 times since then and 35 times this year.
 Photos: 1. submitted on May 7, 2017.
 2. submitted on November 18, 2017, by Cajun Scrambler of Assumption, Louisiana.
 3, 4. submitted on May 7, 2017.
 5. submitted on November 18, 2017, by Cajun Scrambler of Assumption, Louisiana.
 6. submitted on May 7, 2017.